-Continental, Delta and TACA Airlines fly directly from the U.S. to Roatan.
-Continental flies from/to Houston on Saturdays and Sundays.
-Continental flies from/to Newark on Saturdays.
-Delta flies from/to Atlanta on Saturdays.
-TACA flies from/to Miami on Sundays and from/to Houston on Saturdays.
-All three airlines, in addition to United, fly to San Pedro Sula on the mainland Honduras daily from various U.S. cities with commuter flights available to Roatan.
+United, Delta, American Airlines and TACA Airlines fly directly from the U.S. to Roatan.
+United flies from/to Houston.
+Delta flies from/to Atlanta.
+TACA flies from/to Miami and from/to Houston on.
+All Four airlines, in addition to United, fly to San Pedro Sula on the mainland Honduras daily from various U.S. cities with commuter flights available to Roatan.
 Sunwing offers direct flights to Roatan from Toronto and Montreal, Canada, during the winter months.
 Current flight information and fares can be obtained through the links above or through travel agents.
 Barefoot Cay can also help to arrange your travel plans and car rental, if requested.

 |Visa & passport requirements